directus/directus/docs/configuration/config-options.md

 | ------------------------ | --------------------------------------------------------------- | ------------- |
 | `AUTH_<PROVIDER>_DRIVER` | Which driver to use, either `local`, `oauth2`, `openid`, `ldap` | --            |

-You may also be required to specify additional variables depending on the auth driver specified.
+You may also be required to specify additional variables depending on the auth driver.
 See configuration details below.

 ::: warning Multiple Providers